Rules, Regulations & FAQs

 Can I listen to tunes during the Race or Ride?

 No!
-Earbuds or speakers allowed during the Race or the Ride.
+Earbuds or speakers not allowed during the Race or the Ride.

 Is outside assistance allowed?